Atari Program Recorder: Booting from tape

 The system lacked any sort of defined file format for general purpose files, but it did define a file format for bootable cassettes.
 This consisted of six bytes at the start of the file.
 The first of these bytes was unused filler.
 The second byte held the number of packets in the file, allowing up to 255 packets, or 32 kB of data.
 The next two bytes specified the starting location of where to place the data in memory, and the final two held the location to jump to, to start the program running.
 Directly after this header there is code expected for a potential multi stage boot that returns with the carry flag cleared in case of an error.
 So that's at least two extra bytes for setting the flag and returning from the subroutine.

 When the system was booted with the key held down, (Note: On later machines with built-in BASIC, Start and Option had to be held down at the same time.) the computer would attempt a cassette boot.
 This would play a tone on the television speaker to indicate the computer was ready, at which point the user would press Play on the drive and then press any key on the keyboard to indicate the drive was ready.
-The system would then assert the MOTOR line to begin playback, reading from the tape for up to 35 seconds looking for the header packet.
+The system would then assert the MOTOR line to begin playback, playing the tape for up to 35 seconds, beginning to look for the header packet after about 10 seconds had passed, so that that there was no erroneous detection of data on the short section of unrecordable tape at the very beginning of a cassette.
 If it was not found, or some other type of packet was found, an error was reported.